AdobeDocs/analytics.en/help/admin/data-collection/developer.md

  <tbody>
   <tr>
    <td colname="col1"> Web Browser </td>
-   <td colname="col2"> <p>All Experience Cloud customers have access to <a href="https://marketing.adobe.com/resources/help/en_US/dtm/" format="http" scope="external"> dynamic tag management</a>, which is the standard for deploying JavaScript and HTML page tags for all solutions to your website. </p> <p>Other ways of implementing JavaScript and HTML measurement are described in the <a href="https://marketing.adobe.com/resources/help/en_US/sc/implement/index.html" format="http" scope="external"> Analytics Implementation Guide</a>. </p> </td>
+   <td colname="col2"> <p>All Experience Cloud customers have access to <a href="https://docs.adobelaunch.com/getting-started" format="http" scope="external"> Launch</a>, which is the standard for deploying JavaScript and HTML page tags for all solutions to your website. </p> <p>Other ways of implementing JavaScript and HTML measurement are described in the <a href="https://marketing.adobe.com/resources/help/en_US/sc/implement/index.html" format="http" scope="external"> Analytics Implementation Guide</a>. </p> </td>
    <td colname="col3"> <p> <b>JavaScript</b>: <a href="https://sc.omniture.com/login/" format="https" scope="external"> Log in to Analytics</a> &gt; Admin &gt; Code Manager. </p> </td>
   </tr>
   <tr>